mjamore/asteroid-alert/README.md

 - [ ] Make it clear to the user why the cards are sorted the way they are
 - [ ] Add fork on Gihub?
 - [ ] Mobile nav?
-- [ ] Add count to top left of each card

 ## Completed: